polakowo/plnx-grabber/README.md

 # plnx-grabber
-Transfers trade history of any pair and any time period from Poloniex exchange into the local MongoDB database
+Transfers trade history of any pair and time period from Poloniex exchange into the local MongoDB database

 ## Installation